Emergence of the $\pi(1300)$ Resonance from Lattice QCD

-\emph{Analysis and results}-- Particular choices of physical inputs and cutoffs define our model space, which we will explore with different fits to our LQCD data.
-Specifically, we consider (a) all possible combinations of terms in \cref{eq:C-term}; (b) all two-body energy eigenvalues supplemented by either light, heavy or both three-body energy eigenvalues; (c) $3\times 3\times 3$ combinations of cutoffs; (d) mIAM4($l_1^r,l_2^r,l_3^r,l_4^r$), mIAM3($l_1^r,l_2^r,l_3^r,l_4^{r,{\rm FLAG}}$) and mIAM2($l_1^r,l_2^r,l_3^{r,{\rm FLAG}},l_4^{r,{\rm FLAG}}$) correspondingly to the FLAG values~\cite{FlavourLatticeAveragingGroupFLAG:2024oxs} motivated by experience from a previous study~\cite{Mai:2019pqr}.
-Overall, we tested $\sim 2000$ different scenarios.
-We found that varying cutoffs from $CT=\{1M_\pi^2,\sqrt{3} \frac{2\pi}{aL},\sqrt{3\cdot5^2} \frac{2\pi}{aL}\}$ does not have any significant impact on our fit/final results.
-This leaves us with 47 fits with their quality shown in \cref{fig/main:fit-quality-all-fits}.
-The quality of the overall best fit ($\chi^2/{\rm dof}=1.08$, see parameter table in the Supplemental Material~\cite{supp}) is contrasted with the available finite-volume spectra in \cref{fig:spectra}.
+\emph{Analysis and results}--- When applying the three-body quantization to finite-volume spectra, certain choices [e.g., parametrization in \cref{eq:C-term}, or cutoffs] need to be made.
+To assess the systematics associated with this, we have tested $\sim 2000$ different scenarios, all of which are described in Supplemental Material~\cite{supp}.
+We found that varying cutoffs from $\sigma_{\rm MP}=1M_\pi^2$, $|l_{max}|=\sqrt{3}\frac{2\pi}{aL}$, $|k_{max}|=\sqrt{3\cdot5^2} \frac{2\pi}{aL}\}$ does not have any significant impact on our fit/final results.
+This leaves us with 47 main fits with their quality shown in \cref{fig/main:fit-quality-all-fits}.
+The quality of the overall best fit ($\chi^2/{\rm dof}=1.08$, see parameter table in Supplemental Material~\cite{supp}) is contrasted with the available finite-volume spectra in \cref{fig:spectra}.

-We observe that when only light pion mass three-body input (F32/48P21) is considered, nearly all types of parameterizations of $C$ lead to excellent fit quality within the $68\%$ confidence interval of the $\chi^2$ distribution.
+We observe that, when only light pion mass three-body input (F32/48P21) is considered, nearly all types of parametrizations of $C$ lead to excellent fit quality within the $68\%$ confidence interval of the $\chi^2$ distribution.
 The likely reason for this is that there are only very few energy levels below the relevant threshold (see \cref{fig:spectra}).
 Besides this, we consistently observe that a slightly better $\chi^2/{\rm dof}$ is obtained for mIAM3.
-We, therefore, only use mIAM3 fits in the following to avoid over-counting similar models.
+We, therefore, only use mIAM3 fits in the following to avoid overcounting similar models.